lguibr/muzerotriangle/out.md

                 leaf_node.is_root and leaf_node.predicted_value is not None
             ):  # Handle root being leaf
                 value_for_backprop = leaf_node.predicted_value
+            # --- ADDED: Handle terminal leaf value ---
+            elif is_terminal_leaf:
+                # If it's terminal, the value is known (e.g., 0 or from game outcome if available)
+                # For simplicity, let's use 0, assuming no outcome is readily available here.
+                value_for_backprop = 0.0
+                logger.debug("Using 0.0 as value for terminal leaf node.")
+            # --- END ADDED ---
             else:
                 # This case should ideally not happen if the game hasn't ended before expansion
                 # If it's a terminal state reached during simulation, the value should be the actual outcome
-                # For now, we assume the network provides a value for all expanded states.
-                # If the state is truly terminal and unexpanded, MCTS usually assigns the game outcome.
-                # However, in MuZero's pure MCTS (without explicit game state simulation),
+                # For MuZero's pure MCTS (without explicit game state simulation),
                 # we rely on the network's value prediction.
 If hidden_state is None here, it's an error.
                 logger.error(
-                    f"Leaf node state invalid: is_root={leaf_node.is_root}, hidden_state is None"
+                    f"Leaf node state invalid: is_root={leaf_node.is_root}, hidden_state is None, is_terminal={is_terminal_leaf}"
                 )
                 value_for_backprop = 0.0  # Fallback, but indicates an issue